diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/04 - JS  JavaScript Intro.md

 ## What is JavaScript?

-**JavaScript is a lightweight compiled programming language with first-class functions**.
+**JavaScript is a lightweight compiled, dynamically typed programming language with first-class functions**.

-- **compiled programming language** - the JavaScript engine actually *compiles* the program on the fly and then immediately runs the compiled code.
+- **compiled programming language** - the JavaScript engine actually *compiles* the program to the machine language on the fly and then immediately runs the compiled code.

-  <u>Compiled language</u> <u>is compiled fully to the machine language</u>,  and then run.

-  JS is dynamically typed, but not interpreted.
+- **Dynamically-Typed language:** No need to declare the data type of the variable, it is determined during the run-time.

+  ~~**Advanced**~~

+  ~~JS is not interpreted, it is compiled.~~

-  <u>Interpreted language is being saved same as it is written no translating</u>, and is <u>translated line by line on runtime</u>. - faster in development but not as fast as compiled language.
+  ~~<u>Interpreted language is being saved same as it is written no translating</u>, and is <u>translated line by line on runtime</u>. - faster in development but not as fast as compiled language.~~